-10 In 2009, Domsjö Fabriker was granted a 55MEUR investment subsidy to build the first pre-commercial demonstration plant at their pulp and paper mill in Domsjö based on the technology provided by Chemrec .
+In 2009, Domsjö Fabriker was granted a 55MEUR investment subsidy to build the first pre-commercial demonstration plant at their pulp and paper mill in Domsjö based on the technology provided by Chemrec.
 However, in 2011 the new owner of the plant announced that they had no intention of moving forward with the project.
 The future of this trajectory is now very uncertain.

-11 Swedish Energy Agency, 2008.
-Utlysning: Intresseanmälan för demonstration och kommersialisering av andra generationens drivmedel och annan energiteknik.
+14 Swedish Energy Agency (2008) Utlysning: Intresseanmälan för demonstration och kommersialisering av andra generationens drivmedel och annan energiteknik.
 Dnr: 410-2008-003385.
 Eskilstuna.

-12 The Gothenburg Energy plant is a variant of the TU-Vienna/Repotec technology and represents the pre-commercial plant on the first row in Table 12.1.
+15 The Gothenburg Energy plant is a variant of the TU-Vienna/Repotec technology and represents the pre-commercial plant on the first row in Table 12.1.

-13 The figure is a very rough estimate based on previous and similar gasification projects, see Hellsmark, H., (2010).
-Unfolding the formative phase of gasified biomass in the European Union - The role of system builders in realising the potential of second-generation transportation fuels from biomass.
-Doctoral thesis, Department of Energy and Environment, Chalmers University of Technology, Göteborg. for a longer discussion.
+The figure is a very rough estimate based on previous and similar gasification projects.
+For a longer discussion, see Hellsmark, H.R.A (2010) Unfolding the formative phase of gasified biomass in the European Union.
+Doctoral thesis, Environmental System Analysis, Department of Energy and Environment Chalmers university of technology.